-Chronic Fatigue Syndrome symptoms are common among fibromyalgia victims.
+Chronic Fatigue Syndrome symptoms are common among fibromyalgia patients.
 This is because chronic fatigue syndrome or immune deficiency (CFS/ME/SEID or CFIDS) is often an accompanying condition to fibromyalgia.

-Millions of fibro people today are living with CFS symptoms and yet many still have not been properly diagnosed as having both fibromyalgia and CFS/ME.
-Part of this stems from the fact that there is no specific blood testing and or markers for CFS/ME at this time.
+Millions of fibro people today are living with chronic fatigue immune deficiency symptoms and yet many still have not been properly diagnosed as having both fibromyalgia and CFS/ME.
+Part of this stems from the fact that it's not picked up in conventional testing.
 Also, the CFS symptoms mimic fibromyalgia in many ways.

 Epstein Barr does not cause fevers like an actual flu virus can.
 In fact, many people with FMS have slightly lower than normal body temperatures.
-Epstein Barr, anaplasma and mycoplasma have all been implicated in both FMS and CFS/ME. (your doctor can check for these with blood testing)
+Epstein Barr, anaplasma and mycoplasma have all been implicated in both FMS and CFS/ME. (integrative doctors can check for these with blood testing)

 By the way, the Institute of Medicine recently proposed a new name for CFS.
 However, I personally think this does not accurately depict the underlying source of the illness which is essentially the immune system.
 Fatigue happens to be just one issue that occurs in CFS due to a faulty mitochondria, which we explain later in this article.